csc301-2024-s/13-Engineers-Without-Borders/README.md

 TBD throughout development of the project.

 ## Development requirements
 TBD throughout development of the project.
-Uses Unity Engine, LTS version 2022.3.18f1.
+Uses Unity Engine, LTS version 2022.3.18f1, your local git branch should be configured to use Unity YAML merge.

 ## Deployment and Github Workflow
 ​TBD throughout development of the project.